Configure Your Network for HoloLens

 You can configure different users to have different Kiosk Mode experiences by using "Azure AD" as the "User logon type".
 However, this option is only available in Multi-App kiosk mode.
 Multi-App kiosk mode will work with only one app as well as multiple apps.

 For other MDM services, check your provider's documentation for instructions.
-If you need to use a custom setting and full XML configuration to set up a kiosk in your MDM service, additional directions can be found here
+Refer to the HoloLens kiosk instructions if you need to use a custom setting and full XML configuration to set up a kiosk in your MDM service.

 Certificates and Authentication